 Background: I think we are all challenged at what really makes us happy (wow, that’s optimistic).
+We ask ourselves, “How do I find happiness?”
 We want a guidebook to give us that answer and unfortunately I doubt we will ever find it.
-In the mean time it’s exploring new ways and hopes to find our own happiness.
-This book is a great way to do that.
+I have written about how to handle depression, but… in the mean time it’s worth exploring new ways and hopes to find our own happiness.
+The Art of Happiness is a great way to do that.

 – Commonality.
 I always approach people from the standpoint of the most basic things we have in common, a physical structure, a mind & emotions.
 All of us want happiness and do not want to suffering.

 – Great Story.
 There is an unconscious human need for passion and romantic love.
 This could be from the Socrates story of Aristophanes, where round creatures had 4 hands and 4 legs.
 These creatures were rude to the gods.
 Zeus hurled lightning bolts and split them apart.
 Now they are people who are looking for their other half.

 – Compassion Foundation.
 Compassion is a state of mind that is nonviolent, nonharming and nonaggressive.
 One kind of compassion is with attachment- controlling someone, or loving someone so that person will love you back.
 This relationship is unstable.
 Any change in the relationship and it crumbles.
 Then there is genuine compassion.
 Based on that all human beings have a desire to be happy and overcome suffering, just like me.
 Upon this basis, you will generate love and compassion.